-The remaining capacity is smaller or larger than the uploaded file capacity.
+The remaining capacity is less than the uploaded file capacity.

-The following ZFS functions are enabled in TeraCLOUD, which affects the usage capacity.
+The following ZFS functions are enabled in TeraCLOUD, which has an effect on consumption capacity:

 - ZFS snapshot function: File system image for data restoration